AdamSpannbauer/rush/README.md

       - `this.events.keysPressed` - holds an array of strings listing the keys pressed this frame
       - `this.events.keysReleased` - holds an array of strings listing the keys released this frame

-- For testing
+#### Testing your minigame

-  - Start your server in the `src` directory and navigate to your game's directory (i.e. after starting the server in `src` you might navigate to `localhost:8000/games/memoryGame/` if you were testing the game in the `memoryGame` directory).
+- Start a server in the `src` directory
+- Open up a web browser and navigate to your game's directory
+  - For example, if testing a game in the `memoryGame` directory you might navigate to `localhost:8000/games/memoryGame/`.

-### Finishing up
+#### Finishing up

+1. Add your mini game to the games list
-1. Add your mini game to the imports in [`src/gamesList.js`](src/gamesList.js).
+   - Add your mini game to the imports in [`src/gamesList.js`](src/gamesList.js).
-2. Add the newly imported class into the `GAMES_LIST` array.
+   - Add the newly imported class into the `GAMES_LIST` array in [`src/gamesList.js`](src/gamesList.js).
-3. Test the game was integrated as expected.
+2. Test the game was integrated as expected.
-   - Serve the game from the root directory of the repo
+   - Start a server in the root of the repo's directory
    - Ensure the game eventually appears in the overall game and that it behaves as expected.
-4. Open up a pull request for review
+3. Open up a pull request for review